 We implemented a prototype of DBSpam using libpcap on Linux.
-Due to access limitation, we cannot deploy our prototype in an ISP network environment to evaluate its on-line performance.
+Due to access limitation, we cannot deploy our prototype in an ISP network environment to evaluate its online performance.
 Alternatively, we collected traces from a middle-sized campus network and conducted a series of trace-based experiments to validate the efficacy of DBSpam.

-By replaying the collected traces with our prototype, we attempt to answer the following questions: (1) how fast DB-Spam can detect spam laundering; (2) how accurate the detection result of DBSpam is; (3) how many system resources DBSpam consumes.
+By replaying the collected traces with our prototype, we attempt to answer the following questions: (1) how fast can DBSpam detect spam laundering, (2) how accurate is the detection result of DBSpam, and (3) how many system resources does DBSpam consume?